calroc/Thun/docs/Correcet_Programming.rst

         rr = make_reify_reducer(register)
         return {bit: rr(expression) for bit, expression in program.iteritems()}

-With all the register values at “zero” (Void) nothing happens.
+With all the register values at "zero" (Void) nothing happens.

 .. code:: ipython2